madilynxu/madilynxu/README.md

 ### 🎓  Education
 #### University of California, Davis
-Master of Science in Business Analytics (STEM)
+Master of Science in Business Analytics (Aug 2025)

-Aug 2024 – Aug 2025

 #### Shanghai University of Finance and Economics
-Bachelor of Economics in Investment with a Minor in Law
+Bachelor of Economics in Investment with a Minor in Law (2024)

-Sept 2020 – Jun 2024

 ---

 ### 🤝  Let's Connect!
-Feel free to connect with me on LinkedIn!
+I’m always eager to learn, collaborate, and share insights with fellow professionals in data analytics.
+Feel free to connect with me on LinkedIn or reach out to me via email!